supergnaw/advent-of-code/readme.md

+# Advent of Code
-I made this for stuff n things
+I made this to share my solutions for the annual [advent-of-code](https://adventofcode.com/2022/leaderboard/private/view/976584) challanges.